sunilit/sunilit.github.io/README.md

 - Collaborated with QA and support teams to ensure software quality and timely delivery.

 **Software Engineer Intern @ Geeks for Geeks, Noida, India (_September 2016_March 2017)**
-- Contributed to the development and optimization of educational web content and coding platforms.
+- Contributed to developing and optimizing educational web content and coding platforms.
 - Assisted in building and testing modules for data structures and algorithms tutorials using Python and JavaScript.
 - Collaborated with senior developers to enhance platform functionality and improve user experience for learners.